7 Sneaky Foods That Spike Blood Sugar Levels

 In other words, they affect the body’s ability to respond normally to the production of insulin.

-These 7 foods spike the blood sugar levels.
+These 7 foods spike blood sugar levels.
 So, it is best to avoid them.

 Here are the 7 foods that can affect the blood sugar level and cause insulin resistance.
-These are the foods you should stay away from.
+These are the foods we should stay away from.

 Plus, any products made with refined flour can cause the same effects.

-Poor eating habits can result in type 2 diabetes.
+Poor eating habits can result in blood sugar spikes.
 Packaged foods are known for increasing the risk of developing this metabolic condition.

-Furthermore, they are high in trans fats, which can increase the bad cholesterol and decrease the good one in the blood.
-As a result, foods like these can cause inflammation and even diabetes.
+Furthermore, they are high in trans fats, which can increase bad cholesterol and decrease the good one in the blood.
+As a result, foods like these can cause inflammation which is the root cause of many chronic conditions.

-Even a tiny amount of trans fats can have some harmful effects on the overall health.
+Even a tiny amount of trans fats can have some harmful effects on our overall health.

 Therefore, it is best to choose wholesome snacks, like almonds, due to the health benefits they can offer.

-To properly manage your blood sugar, it is important that you avoid drinks filled with sugar, like soda for example.
+To properly manage our blood sugar, it is important that we avoid drinks filled with sugar, like soda for example.

 According to a study published in the Journal Diabetes Care in 2010, researchers discovered that people who drank 1 or 2 sugary drinks every day, had a 26% chance of increasing their risk for developing type 2 diabetes.

-Therefore, it is best to replace the sugary drinks with tea, fresh juice, water, or seltzer to manage diabetes.
+Therefore, it is best to replace sugary drinks with tea, fresh juice, water, or seltzer to manage the disease.

 Fast food is tasty and tempting, which is why people constantly crave it.
 However, fast food contains a lot of calories, fat, and salt.

-As a result, it can increase the risk of developing type 2 diabetes.
-Plus, it will make it more difficult for people to lose weight.
+As a result, it can increase the risk of blood sugar spikes.
+Plus, it will make it more difficult for people to get and stay healthy and fit.

-According to research published in the Journal of Nutrition, eating fast foods can increase the blood sugar by 35% in people who don’t even have diabetes.
+According to research published in the Journal of Nutrition, eating fast foods can increase blood sugar by 35%.

-Therefore, it is immensely important that people with diabetes stay away from such harmful foods.
+Therefore, it is immensely important that people with unstable blood sugar stay away from such harmful foods.

-White rice is not healthy for people with type 2 diabetes.
+White rice is not good for our blood glucose.

-According to a study published in JAMA Internal Medicine, people who eat five or more servings of white rice per week have a higher chance of developing type 2 diabetes.
+According to a study published in JAMA Internal Medicine, people who eat five or more servings of white rice per week have a higher chance of developing the chronic condition.

 The reason why white rice is bad is that it contains less fiber than brown rice.
 Therefore, it can’t keep the blood sugar stable.

 Whole milk dairy products are loaded in saturated fats.
-Therefore, they can cause problems for people with diabetes, especially heart issues.
+Therefore, they can cause heart issues.

 Studies show that consuming a diet high in saturated fats can increase the chance of insulin resistance and obesity.

 Therefore, it is better to switch to eating no-fat dairy products that contain fewer calories.
-These products can also prove beneficial for losing weight.
+These products can also prove beneficial for our waistline.

-Have in mind that you don’t have to stop eating red meat entirely.
-In fact, you can eat red meat but in moderation.
+We don’t have to stop eating red meat entirely.
+In fact, we can eat red meat but in moderation.

 In addition, it is important to avoid foods such as bacon and cold cuts.
-These meats contain plenty of saturated fats which could increase the chance of developing type 2 diabetes.
+These meats contain plenty of saturated fats which could increase the chance of unstable blood glucose.

 According to research issued in the American Journal of Clinical Nutrition, people who eat a lot of processed meats like sausages, hot dogs, and bacon, every day, have more than 50% chance of developing diabetes.